Machine Learning • 2025

 Problem

-A US pharmaceutical company needed an intelligent agent to streamline its e-commerce experience.
+A biotech company needed options for an intelligent agent to streamline its e-commerce experience.
 Their customers required guidance on complex products, automated access to advisory documentation, and seamless cart management.
 However, the company also saw this as an opportunity to invest in a scalable, multi-agent AI framework rather than a one-off solution, ensuring long-term strategic benefits across business functions

 Solution